Number of Fellowship Positions: 3 per year

 Fellows will be expected to participate in the education of residents and medical students, as well.
-Each fellow will give at least once lecture to the medical students each year, and will be responsible for daily teaching “at the board” of residents on the service.
+Each fellow will give at least once a lecture to the medical students each year and will be responsible for daily teaching “at the board” of residents on the service.

 All fellows are encouraged to participate in research projects currently underway in our section.
 Fellows are required to submit at least one abstract for presentation at a national meeting.
 Academic time will be provided if fellows involved in research projects.

-Completion of four-year residency in the United States or Canada.
+- Completion of an ACGME-accredited internship (PGY-1) year in the United States or Canada.

 - Requirements and procedures for licensing in California have changed and are substantially different than years past.
 Please visit the California Medical Board Licensing Requirements page for specific details of the new requirements.
 Additional information concerning licensure is available from the Division of Licensing, Medical Board of California, 2005 Evergreen Street #1200, Sacramento, Calif.
 95825, telephone (916) 263-2344 or by visiting the Division of Licensing, Medical Board of California website.

 - Requirement for acceptance of international medical graduates at UC Davis for postgraduate training

 To apply, please submit the following materials to the fellowship coordinator at the address below.

 A letter of recommendation from the director of your radiology residency program mailed from the Dean's office directly to our program.